likaho/AgenticProtocol/README.md

 1.  **chat-ui**: This folder is dedicated to the chat web client.

-2.  **llm-server**: This folder contains an Express web service that handles chat services.
+2.  **llm-server**: This folder contains an Express web service that handles requests from llm-proxy-server service.
 It forwards prompts to the Galadriel network.

 3.  **contracts**: Here, you'll find all the NFT (AGENTL) and ERC20 (AGEN) contracts.